justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```

 The tree diagrams of derived functions are one way Dyalog APL renders the bonding of primitives in what it calls trains.
-Those tree diagrams and structural formulas (like the image below) are helpful for visualizing how the molecule's parts contribute to the whole which will interact with its surroundings (arguments or chemical entities, respectively).
+Those tree diagrams and structural formulas are helpful for visualizing how the molecule's parts contribute to the whole which will interact with its surroundings (arguments or chemical entities, respectively).

-(reference image)

 Let's look at an example.
 Let's say you want to put a comma between each item in a sequence.